xzwthu/GASNet/readme.md

 ## Contact
-Never mind open issues about the code or data.
+Never mind opening issues about the code or data.
 If you have any further questions about GASNet, please contact me <xzw14@tsinghua.org.cn>